sebastianbergmann/phploc/README.markdown

 **phploc** is a tool for quickly measuring the size of a PHP project.

-The goal of **phploc** is not not to replace more sophisticated tools such as [phpcs](http://pear.php.net/PHP_CodeSniffer), [pdepend](http://pdepend.org/), or [phpmd](http://phpmd.org/), but rather to provide an alternative to them when you just need to get a quick understanding of a project's size.
+The goal of **phploc** is not to replace more sophisticated tools such as [phpcs](http://pear.php.net/PHP_CodeSniffer), [pdepend](http://pdepend.org/), or [phpmd](http://phpmd.org/), but rather to provide an alternative to them when you just need to get a quick understanding of a project's size.

 Requirements
 ------------